 How Much Is BetterHelp?

-BetterHelp costs between $260 – $360 monthly for weekly virtual therapy sessions.
+BetterHelp costs between $280–$400 for a monthly subscription, which gets you weekly virtual therapy sessions plus a few extra features.
 The exact cost is based on your location, the demand for therapy in your area, and the quantity of available therapists.
-BetterHelp doesn’t accept insurance, but it does offer discounts between 10% – 40% through its financial assistance program.
+BetterHelp doesn’t accept insurance, but it does offer discounts from 10%–40% through its financial assistance program.

-Aside from the standard monthly subscription, you can also choose to purchase sessions individually, or a maintenance plan that includes a monthly therapy session, plus ongoing messaging.
+Aside from the standard monthly subscription, you can also choose to purchase sessions individually, or go with a maintenance plan that includes a monthly therapy session, plus unlimited ongoing messaging.

 Does BetterHelp Take Insurance?

 No, BetterHelp does not take any insurance plans.
-They do accept HSA and FSA cards as a form of payment, and they will provide an itemized bill that you could submit to your insurance plan for potential reimbursement, but that isn’t guaranteed.
+However, it does accept HSA and FSA cards as a form of payment, and will provide an itemized bill that you could submit to your insurance plan for potential reimbursement—but that isn’t guaranteed.

 If you have mental health insurance benefits, BetterHelp isn’t your best choice.
-Instead, you might consider Talkspace, which accepts a large number of plans.
+Instead, you might consider Brightside Health, which accepts a large number of plans.
 Or, head over to our full list of the best online therapy options that accept insurance for more top choices.

 BetterHelp Payment Options

-The BetterHelp cost per month of $260 – $360 includes one weekly therapy session, a weekly group webinar, unlimited messaging with your therapist, and access to all of the BetterHelp app’s extra features like the journal, worksheets, and goal setting.
+The BetterHelp monthly cost of $280–$400 includes one weekly therapy session, a weekly group webinar, unlimited messaging with your therapist, and access to all of BetterHelp’s extra features like the journal, worksheets, and goal setting.

-BetterHelp therapy sessions are available via three formats, including video, audio, and live messaging.
+BetterHelp therapy sessions are available via three formats: Video, audio, and live messaging.

 Does BetterHelp Offer Financial Aid?

 Yes, BetterHelp offers financial aid to those who meet certain criteria.
-You can sign up for financial assistance when you first sign up for services, or at any point during your time with BetterHelp.
-Income, recent financial hardship, and other factors are considered to determine eligibility for a 10% – 40% discount off your monthly cost.
+You can request financial assistance when you first sign up for services, or at any point during your time with BetterHelp.
+Income, recent financial hardship, and other factors are considered to determine eligibility for a 10%–40% discount off your monthly cost.

 When I used BetterHelp, I didn’t think I would be eligible for a discount, but I was surprised to receive 10% off.